-MEETING OF THE PUBLIC TRUST BOARD - 7th November 2019 Finance & Investment Committee (PFIC) H AGENDA ITEM: 19 Report Author and Job Title: Mr D Mortiboys - Operational Director of Finance Responsible Director: Mr R Caldicott, Director of Finance and Performance Mr J Dunn - Chair of PFIC (Non- Executive) Action Req Approve 🗆 Discuss  Inform 🖾 A ssure  · Executive Summary Approve Discuss A minorin Assure Assure A The report indicates the key messages from PFIC meeting in October 2019 for escalation to the Trust Board, namely; An update on the Trust Financial position.
+MEETING OF THE PUBLIC TRUST BOARD - 7th November 2019 Performance, Finance & Investment Committee (PFIC) Hig hlight report AGENDA ITEM: 19 Report Author and Job Title: Mr D Mortiboys - Operational Director of Finance Responsible Director: Mr R Caldicott, Director of Finance and Performance Mr J Dunn - Chair of PFIC (Non- Executive) Action Req Approve □ Discuss ⊠ Inform ⊠ Assure ⊠ Executive Summary The report indicates the key messages from PFIC meeting in October 2019 for escalation to the Trust Board, namely; • An update on the Trust Financial position.
 This included the position at Month 6, details of risks for the financial year, an update on further central mitigations, analysis of CIP performance, details on current run rate shared with financial cabinet and details of NHSI control totals for future years.
-Oversight of the position continues through regular performance reviews, financial cabinet, Trust Management Board and PFIC.
-Members received a report on performance against constitutional standards; Members received a nupdate on Use of Resources The Committee received a report on delivery of the Electronic Patient Record, requesting further reports for future Committee meetings Members endorsed the business cases for Trust Secretary and ED Development support.
-This was agreed through Chairs action with the Recommend ation support of the executive.
-Members of the Board are asked to note the increased ED activity and the risk to delivery of the financial plan BAF or Trust Risk Register This report aligns to the BAF risk associated with delivery of the financial plan, with the risk rated as red at present Resource implications The implications are lost financial support resulting in additional borrowings (interest charges) and the effect on 'use of resources' rating.
+Oversight of the position continues through regular performance reviews, financial cabinet, Trust Management Board and PFIC. • Members received a report on performance against constitutional standards; • Members received a report on performance and quality metrics. • Members received an update on Use of Resources • The Committee received a report on delivery of the Electronic Patient Record, requesting further reports for future Committee meetings • Members endorsed the business cases for Trust Secretary and ED Development support.
+This was agreed through Chairs action with the support of the executive.
+Recommend ation Members of the Board are asked to note the increased ED activity and the risk to delivery of the financial plan Risk Register This report aligns to the BAF risk associated with delivery of the financial plan, with the risk rated as red at present Resource implications The implications are lost financial support resulting in additional borrowings (interest charges) and the effect on 'use of resources' rating.
 Alongside performance risks.
-Legal, Equality & Diversity Equality & paper Strategic Safe, high quality care \boxtimes Care at home \square Objectives Partners Value colleagues Resources 🖂
+Legal, Equality & Diversity There are no legal or equality & diversity implications associated with this paper Strategic Safe, high quality care ⊠ Care at ho ome 🗆 Objectives Partners Value colleagues eagues □ Resources ⊠